-- 1. Wastewater characterization: fifteen local surface water sites and nine flooded underground mine complexes have been sampled and analyzed for water quality to provide specific chemical targets and mixtures for treatment in the flow reactor. - A. Copper, manganese, and zinc were selected as the initial target metals for the pilot transport reactor system. - 2.
-Synthesis of iron-magnetic nanoparticles modified for metal ion capture: - A. Demonstrated that metals are efficiently recovered following adsorption by the magnetic nanoparticles and the nanoparticles are reusable after recovery. - B. Demonstrated that the magnetic nanoparticles capture metal at rates 50 times faster than previously reported for 300 micron composite particles with similar metal ion capacities. - C. Scaled up the synthesis process from 1-5 g to 25 g, which is sufficient for use in the pilot pipeline reactor and is a strong indicator that further scale up will not be a problem. - Continuous flow reactor design, construction, commissioning, and operation: - A. Completed design and construction of the 4-inch-diameter continuous flow reactor. - B. Routinely attain particle capture efficiencies in excess of 98% using a single in-line electromagnet.
+- 1. Wastewater characterization: fifteen local surface water sites and nine flooded underground mine complexes have been sampled and analyzed for water quality to provide specific chemical targets and mixtures for treatment in the flow reactor. - A. Copper, manganese, and zinc were selected as the initial target metals for the pilot transport reactor system. - B. Collection of wastewater samples from Montana sites is underway; these samples will be treated in the continuous flow reactor to confirm the process. - 2.
+Synthesis of iron-magnetic nanoparticles modified for metal ion capture: - A. Demonstrated that metals are efficiently recovered following adsorption by the magnetic nanoparticles and the nanoparticles are reusable after recovery. - B. Demonstrated that the magnetic nanoparticles capture metal at rates 50 times faster than previously reported for 300 micron composite particles with similar metal ion capacities. - c.
+Scaled up the synthesis process from 1-5 g to 40 g, which is sufficient for use in the pilot pipeline reactor and is a strong indicator that further scale up will not be a problem. - 3.
+Continuous flow reactor design, construction, commissioning, and operation: - A. The 4th generation continuous flow reactor has been constructed and will be operational in January 2017.
+A vertical column configuration was adopted to overcome nano-particle agglomeration issues.